sonifydata/twotone/README.md

+📌 ## As of mid-2023 , development on TwoTone has been paused.

 # TwoTone

 [TwoTone](https://twotone.io/) is an open-source web tool for generating music from data.
 The app is a [Sonify](https://sonify.io) project built with support from Google News Initiative.
 It was originally developed by Datavized Technologies with support from [Google News Initiative](https://newsinitiative.withgoogle.com) and key advisor [Alberto Cairo](http://www.thefunctionalart.com/).